-A brand name drug is a prescription drug that is sold under a trademarked name owned by the drug manufacturer.
-Brand name drugs that are more complex than typical drugs (for example drugs that are based on a protein) are called biological products.
-In the Drug Guide, when we refer to "drugs" this could mean a drug or biological product.
+A brand name drug is a prescription that is sold under a trademarked name owned by the drug manufacturer.
+Brand name drugs that are more complex than typical drugs (for example, drugs that are based on a protein) are called biological products.
+In the Drug Guide, when we refer to "drugs," this could mean a drug or a biological product.

 A generic drug is a prescription drug that has the same active ingredients as the brand name drug.
 Since biological products are more complex than typical drugs, instead of having a generic form, they have alternatives that are called biosimilars.
-Generally, generics and biosimilars work just as well as the brand name drug or biological product and usually costs less.
+Generally, generics and biosimilars work just as well as the brand name drug or biological product and usually cost less.
 There are generic drug substitutes or biosimilar alternatives available for many brand name drugs and some biological products.

-Over-the-Counter Drugs
+Medicaid Covered Over-the-Counter Drugs

 Our plan also covers certain over-the-counter drugs.
 Some over-the-counter drugs are less expensive than prescription drugs and work just as well.
-For more information, call Member Services.
+For more information, call Member Services (phone numbers are printed on the back cover of this booklet).